neutron-org/neutron-integration-tests/README.md

 NEUTRON_ADDRESS_PREFIX - address prefix for neutron controller network COSMOS_ADDRESS_PREFIX - address prefix for gaia (cosmoshub) host network NODE1_URL - url to the first node
+NODE1_WS_URL - url to websocket of the first node NODE2_URL - url to the second node
-NODE2_URL - url to the second node BLOCKS_COUNT_BEFORE_START - how many blocks we wait before start first test NO_DOCKER - do not start cosmopark for tests NO_REBUILD - skip containers rebuilding
+NODE2_WS_URL - url to websocket of the second node BLOCKS_COUNT_BEFORE_START - how many blocks we wait before start first test NO_DOCKER - do not start cosmopark for tests NO_REBUILD - skip containers rebuilding